Copa Luis Villarejo: 2017–2018

-On September 29, the FBF announced the 2nd Luis Villarejo Cup will be suspended, due to the devastation left by Hurricane Maria that had left the entire island powerless.
-The Federation was looking to restart the cup in November, if all teams are available.
+On September 29, the FBF announced the 2nd Luis Villarejo Cup was suspended, due to the devastation left by Hurricane Maria that had left the entire island powerless.
+The federation was looking to restart the cup in November, if all teams were available.
+However, the cup was not played in 2017 or 2018.

-2nd cup
+2019

 On February 12, 2019, the Puerto Rico Football Federation announced that the cup was coming back for its second edition.
+Bayamón FC won that edition, defeating Metropolitan 3–1 in the final.